JaydenTeoh/JaydenTeoh.github.io/blog/markdown/2025-08-16-diffusion-models.md

 # Mathematics behind Diffusion Models

+It was personally quite a struggle to understand how diffusion works.
+Fortunately, several resources---especially [Luo (2022)](https://arxiv.org/pdf/2208.11970) and [Weng (2021)](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/)---made the learning process a lot easier.
+In this blog post, I’ve distilled my personal notes from these resources on understanding diffusion models, and I hope this can help others going through the same struggle I did!

 ## What are Diffusion Models?

 The concept of diffusion-based generative modelling was actually proposed early in 2015 by [Sohl-Dickstein et al.](https://arxiv.org/abs/1503.03585) who were inspired by non-equilibrium thermodynamics.
 The idea behind it as described by Sohl-Dickstein et al. (2015) is this: